Tolbachik volcano in Kamchatka

 Tourist information.
 How to get there.

-However, Ostry Tolbachik volcano is very different.
+However, Ostry Tolbachik is very different.
 Climbing this volcano requires excellent physical training.
-The volcano attracts not only lover of outdoor activities but also professional climbers who have repeatedly conquered it and knows very well about difficulties of climbing.
+It`s attracts not only lover of outdoor activities but also professional climbers who have repeatedly conquered it and knows very well about difficulties of climbing.

 Watch our new videoshot from the unique tour “Legends of the North”